cynthia-okoduwa/DevOps-projects/JenkinsManualPipeline.md

 ### Project overview
 The following are the objectives of this project:
 1. **Setup Jenkins along with Docker Server (DIND) as your Continuous Integration Environment**: configure plugins, admin user and get Jenkins ready to start building your CI workflows.
 This setup will allow you to leverage Docker-in-Docker (DIND) to manage and run your builds within isolated containers, ensuring a clean and consistent environment for every build.
-2. **Create a pipeline for a maven project**: Manually develop a Jenkins pipeline for build, test, and deployment processes of a Maven project.
-This step will help you understand the steps and congfigurations required to setup a pipeline from scratch.
+2. **Create a pipeline for a Maven project**: Manually develop a Jenkins pipeline for build, test, and deployment processes of a Maven project.
+This step will help you understand the steps and configurations required to set up a pipeline from scratch.
 3. **Configure artifact versioning**: Implement a versioning strategy for your build artifacts.
 This ensures that each build is uniquely identifiable, facilitating easier tracking, rollback, and deployment of specific versions.
-4. **Connecting jobs with Upstreams and Downstreams**: Link various jobs to create a dependency chain, where the output of one job can trigger the next in sequence.
+4. **Connecting jobs with Upstream and Downstream**: Link various jobs to create a dependency chain, where the output of one job can trigger the next in sequence.
 This allows for complex workflows and better coordination between different stages of your CI/CD pipeline.
 5. **Create a pipeline view for your pipeline**: Visualize your entire CI/CD process with a pipeline view.
 This provides a clear and comprehensive overview of the build stages, job statuses, and helps in identifying bottlenecks or failures quickly.
 # Step 1
 ## Set up Jenkins server Docker(DIND)
 There are various options for setting up a Jenkins environment, such as setting it up on Windows or Linux-based systems, or on a virtual machine (VM).
 In this project, I will be setting up Jenkins using Docker.
 This option offers the flexibility and convenience of a containerized environment, allowing you to continuously use your environment for as long as you want for your CI/CD practice.

 To get started, you'll need to have Docker Engine installed on your local machine or VM.
 Once Docker is installed, you can set up the Jenkins server inside a Docker container.
 This approach simplifies the setup process and ensures that your Jenkins environment is consistent and easily replicable.
-1. To install Docker engine go to [Get Docker](https://docs.docker.com/get-docker/) and select the best installation path for you.
+1. To install the Docker engine go to [Get Docker](https://docs.docker.com/get-docker/) and select the best installation path for you.
-2. Start by validing your environment with:
+2. Start by validating your environment with:
 ```
 docker version
 docker-compose
 ```
-The first command will show you both client and server information and the second command will return the help menu for docker compose, which validates that you have Doker installed, started and docker-compose ready to go.
+The first command will show you both client and server information and the second command will return the help menu for docker-compose, which validates that you have Docker installed, started and docker-compose ready to go.

-3. Launch a Jenkins container on your docker host by using recommended Jenkins image similar to whats recommended in the official documentation [Docker](https://www.jenkins.io/doc/book/installing/docker/) using the following sequence of commands.
+3. Launch a Jenkins container on your docker host by using the recommended Jenkins image similar to what is recommended in the official documentation [Docker](https://www.jenkins.io/doc/book/installing/docker/) using the following sequence of commands.
 ```
 git clone https://github.com/udbc/bootcamp.git
 cd bootcamp/jenkins